Find schools that offer these popular programs

 Passing the GED

-The state of Idaho requires you to score at least 150 on each test and achieve a total score of 600 across all four tests.
+The state of Idaho requires you to score at least 145 on each test and achieve a total score of 580 across all four tests.
 You don't need to take all five tests at once.
 You may take them one at a time.
-Idaho does not have a time limit for completing all tests.
+Idaho does not limit how many times you can retake a test, but after three tries, you must wait 60 days before another attempt.

 Preparing for the GED